laurachri-hall/kana-kards/README.md

 ### **Typography**

 [Google Fonts](https://fonts.google.com/) was used to import the fonts 'Yatra One' and 'Raleway'.
 I used Yatra One for headings and a more 'Japanese' flavour.
 Raleway was used for the main content and clarity.

-### **Imagery**

 ## Tablet & Mobile View

 ### **Desktop, Tablet & Mobile Differences**

-To ensure responsivity I used Bootstrap 4.6.
-All elements resize and wrap as necessary, with everything appearing in a column for smaller screens.
-The header navbar and logo changed as detailed above.
+To ensure responsivity I used Bootstrap 5.
+All elements resize and wrap as necessary for smaller screnes.

 ---

 ## Future Features

-- For future development, I would like to include a way for members to add what games they have so it is viewable to other members, who then have the option to request a game at a specific club meeting.
+- For future development, I would like to include more pages with the remained hiragana characters and possibly away to switch from learning hiragana to katakana.
+- I'd like to include a chart of all characters for the user to view.
+- A page with the history of both kana alphabets and their uses today.

 ## Technologies Used

 ### **Languages Used**

+- HTML
-- HTML5
+- CSS
-- CSS3
+- JavaScript

 ### **Frameworks, Libraries, Technologies & Programs Used**